mayaman/trust-exercise/README.md

 ## Notes

-* Press space to toggle between channels
+* CLICK or press SPACE to toggle between channels
 * Press S to speed up the comments for testing